YuLab-SMU/ggtree/README.md

 ```
 G Yu, D Smith, H Zhu, Y Guan, TTY Lam,
-ggtree: an R package for visualization and annotation of phylogenetic tree
+ggtree: an R package for visualization and annotation of phylogenetic trees
-		with different types of meta-data.
+        with their covariates and other associated data.
-Methods in Ecology and Evolution, submitted
+Methods in Ecology and Evolution, revised
 ```

 ## License ##